dfrappart/dfrappart.github.io/_posts/2024-09-21-Recording_sessions_with_bastion_premium.markdown

 ```

-Fun fact, the cors properties do not work taht much if youtry to configure it through the azurerm terraform provider &#128541;.
+Fun fact, the CORS properties do not work that much if youtry to configure it through the azurerm terraform provider &#128541;.

 We also specify a shared access signature on a designated storage container, which will be the repository of our records.
 We can do this either on the portal or through cli